Healthy Homes Assessment Wairoa

 What We Do

-As building inspectors, we handle all elements of expert house inspects.
-We’re here to ensure you make the best choice when it comes to buying your next home.
+As building inspectors, we are experts in all components that come with specialist house inspects.
+We are there to ensure you make the best choice when it comes to purchasing your next property.

-We specialise in a variety of solutions to ensure you are completely informed about the condition of any property that you might be looking to purchase or sell along with other services.
+We offer a wide range of services to ensure you are completely informed of the condition of any property you may be contemplating buying or selling in addition to other solutions.

-We do not just collaborate with you, but we also work with big clients like local councils, banks, and insurance companies.
-They seem to are pleased with our peace of mind provided, because of the information contained included in our reports on building inspections.
+We don’t just collaborate with you, but we also work with some major clients, including local councils, banks, and insurance firms.
+They seem to appreciate this peace of mind provided, due to the details that we provide in our reports of building inspections.

-We have a systematic approach to your inspection of your home and the latest software technology including digital photos imbedded into the document, you can actually see any issues discovered.
-Thanks to our detailed report, it’s no wonder we get so many clients recommending our service to family and friends.
+Our systematic method of conducting your home inspection as well as the latest technology in software with digital photos embedded into your report, you are able to actually see any issues identified.
+Through our detailed reporting it’s no wonder we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports